St Johns Newfoundland And Labrador, Canada Travel Guide

 Check official websites for current hours and special exhibits.
 Consider booking admission for attractions in advance, especially during peak season, via platforms like GetYourGuide.

 Open year-round.
 Visitor Centre seasonal (May-Oct).
-Parking fees may apply in peak season.
+Parking rates may apply in peak season.
 Numerous hiking trails are accessible year-round.

 Site open year-round.
 Historic lighthouse building seasonal (May-Oct).
 Entry fees may apply.
 Show up early for sunrise.
 Look for whales in summer.

-Operates year-round, closed Mondays.
+Operates year-round, closed On mondays.
 An admission fee applies.
 Allow 2-3 hours to explore.
 Panoramic views from various levels.

 Public streets, no fees.
 Best photographed on a sunny day.
 Explore side streets like Prescott, Victoria, and Bond for great examples.